 - The Ljubljana City Library receives funding from three funding sources.
 The library runs an Employment Information Service (EIS) funded by the city.
-EIS provides "an information officer available to advise, support, help, facilitate, and motivate its users....It encourages members to pursue lifelong learning, personal development, and especially to become more active at improving their position in society."
+EIS provides "an information officer available to advise, support, help, facilitate, and motivate its users...
+It encourages members to pursue lifelong learning, personal development, and especially to become more active at improving their position in society."
 The library also funds services and staff at EIS.
-The library reports they also get funding from social work centers and partner organizations such as drug addiction assistance, a hospital of psychiatry, and employment services.
-(Ljubljana City Library, Ljubljana, Slovenia City Library) - The Nashville Public Library has basic funding from the existing library's fund with additions from social service agencies that place staff in the library on a regular basis, as well as providing guide books to local resources paid for by the library foundation.
-(Nashville Public Library, Nashville, Tennessee, USA) - The Bergen Public Library has funding from five different sources.
+The library reports they also get funding from social work centres and partner organizations such as drug addiction assistance, a hospital of psychiatry, and employment services.
+(Ljubljana City Library, Slovenia) - The Nashville Public Library has basic funding from the existing library's fund with additions from social service agencies that place staff in the library on a regular basis, as well as providing guidebooks to local resources paid for by the library foundation.
+(Nashville Public Library, Tennessee, USA) - The Bergen Public Library has funding from five different sources.
 The library focuses on literacy with a special emphasis on teaching people who are experiencing homelessness.
-Basic funding comes from the; however, the library has a grant writer who raises funds from as many sources as possible, including local non-profits, a "friends of the library" program, and special government grants.
-(Bergen Public Library, Bergen, Netherlands)
+Basic funding comes from the library; however, the library has a grant writer who raises funds from as many sources as possible, including local non-profits, a "friends of the library" program, and special government grants.
+(Bergen Public Library, Netherlands)

-- Collect information about the need for assistance to people experiencing homelessness and document this population is using the library - Seek commitment from the library and the primary funding body of the library to provide basic support of staff and programming - Seek in-kind support from community agencies and participate in partnership relationships with community and government agencies - Seek grants from foundations, national and international agencies, and other support groups for special projects
+- Collect information about the need for assistance to people experiencing homelessness and document this population is using the library - Seek commitment from the library and the primary funding body of the library to provide basic support of staff and programming - Seek in-kind support from community agencies and participate in partnership relationships with community and government agencies - Seek grants from foundations, national and international agencies, and other support groups for special projects - Create partnerships with local and national organisations to share resources and jointly apply for relevant funds